lisinge/sbt-newrelic/README.md

 This can be done by adding the plugin following instructions at http://www.scala-sbt.org/sbt-native-packager/ or by adding another plugin that includes and initializes it (e.g. the SBT plugin for Play 2.4.x).

-Installation for sbt-native-packager 1.0.x or newer (and Play 2.4.x)
+Installation for sbt-native-packager 1.0.x or newer (and Play 2.4.x or newer)
 ------------

 Add the following to your `project/plugins.sbt` file: